google/starlark-go/doc/spec.md

 ### Freezing a value

-Skylark has a feature unusual among imperative programming languages: a mutable value may be _frozen_ so that all subsequent attempts to mutate it fail with a dynamic error; the value, and all other values reachable from it, become _immutable_.
+Starlark has a feature unusual among imperative programming languages: a mutable value may be _frozen_ so that all subsequent attempts to mutate it fail with a dynamic error; the value, and all other values reachable from it, become _immutable_.

-Immediately after execution of a Skylark module, all values in its top-level environment are frozen.
-Because all the global variables of an initialized Skylark module are immutable, the module may be published to and used by other threads in a parallel program without the need for locks.
+Immediately after execution of a Starlark module, all values in its top-level environment are frozen.
+Because all the global variables of an initialized Starlark module are immutable, the module may be published to and used by other threads in a parallel program without the need for locks.
 For example, the Bazel build system loads and executes BUILD and .bzl files in parallel, and two modules being executed